Here is another excerpt from Out of My Mind, from the section “The World as I See It”

 I recently saw a news story about a nine year old Syrian girl who was bullied at school to the point where she committed suicide.
 That was bad enough, but then came the real kicker.
 This didn’t happen in some third world country, nor even in the United States, but in Calgary, Alberta, right here in Canada.
 When did Canada get to the point where nine year old children are being, quite literally, bullied to death?
 When did this become okay?

-I am quite aware that bullying isn’t a new thing.
+I am quite aware that bullying is nothing new.
 I, personally, was bullied in school.
 Maybe that is why I have a very low tolerance for it.
 I know what it is like to be teased, named-called, insulted, beaten up.
 I know what it is like to be made to feel that you are worthless.
 My parents moved to a small town in the Manitoba Interlake, where I was one of few kids who hadn’t grown up in the community.
 I know what it feels like to be different, and to have that difference make you feel unwanted.
 It is a feeling that I wouldn’t wish on anyone.

 I am even aware that it is no new thing for adults to overlook and minimize the seriousness of bullying.
 I remember once getting beaten up behind the school by two other students.
 Shortly after they left, the principal showed up, looked me up and down, and asked what happened.
 After I told him, he simply said, “You should learn to defend yourself,” then turned and walked away.
 Over the next few weeks, I managed to track and confront each boy individually.
 After each confrontation, the boy and I ended up in the principal’s office.
 I don’t think the principal even recognized the irony when he gave us the strap.